Fan Rui: Joining Liangshan

 The three chiefs of Mount Mangdang have been boasting about wiping out the Liangshan stronghold.
-Their brag angers Liangshan, which sends Shi Jin to subdue them.
-But Shi cannot not hold up against the assault of Xiang Chong and Li Gun, who bear down on his men with speed and ferocity, causing heavy casualties.
+Their bragging angers Liangshan, which sends Shi Jin to subdue them.
+But Shi cannot not hold up against the assaults of Xiang Chong and Li Gun, who bears down on his men with speed and ferocity, causing heavy casualties.
 Song Jiang arrives with reinforcement.

 The following day, when both sides face off again, Gongsun Sheng arrays the Liangshan troops in the pattern of the Eight Trigrams Formation.
 Fan Rui, who knows sorcery, assists Xiang Chong and Li Gun in their attack by unsettling the other side with blasting winds and flying pebbles.
 But Gongsun engulfs Xiang and Li in darkness, trapping them in the formation and driving them into a pit.
-Meanwhile, Song Jiang's force swarms forward, beating Fan back to his base.
+Meanwhile, Song Jiang's forces swarming forward, beating Fan back to his base.

 Song Jiang treats the two captives with respect and convinces them to join Liangshan.
 The two return to Mount Mangdang and successfully help to recruit Fan Rui.
 As Fan admires Gongsun Sheng's prowess in sorcery, he asks the latter to teach him his craft as well as the right path of Taoism.
 His wish is granted.

 Campaigns

-Fan Rui is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny come together in what is called the Grand Assembly.
+Fan Rui is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny comes together in what is called the Grand Assembly.
 He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.

 In the expedition against Tian Hu, Fan Rui contests with Qiao Daoqing in sorcery and is beaten.
 His teacher Gongsun Sheng comes to his aid and defeats Qiao, thus sealing the fall of Tian Hu.

-Fan Rui is one of the few Liangshan heroes who survive the campaigns.
+Fan Rui is one of the few Liangshan heroes who survives the campaigns.
 Although awarded an official post, he declines it and chooses to continue Taoist training under Gongsun Sheng as a recluse together with Zhu Wu.